dchosnek/build-puzzle-dictionary/README.md

 ### This is work in progress!

 So far, I have scripts in multiple languages for pulling English words from a CSV containing blog articles.
-The CSV comes from Kaggle and is titled (Blog Authorship Corpus)[[kaggle.com](https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus)].
+The CSV comes from Kaggle and is titled [Blog Authorship Corpus](https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus).
 It provides the full text from more than 600,000 blogs.

 Roughly, the flow of all of these scripts is:
 1. Import the CSV and operate only on the `text` column.